odtu/EE463/Hardware-Project/README.md

 - Test Results (15 pts): This section can be added in to the design report, or submitted as a separate report.
 It should contain your results with the motor running (data can be collected on the demo day, but preferably earlier) The report can contain any other useful tests (i.e. functionality of the switches, tests with R load etc.)

 - Video (15 pts): A video telling your story during the design process and project implementation.
 It is also expected to put a demo of the working prototype.
-Videos of max.
-3 min should be uploaded to YouTube (or any other online video hosting website).
+Videos of maximum 3 min should be uploaded to YouTube (or any other online video hosting website).
 Each team member should appear in the video.

 - Demo Day (30 pts): Each team is expected to present their prototype in the demo day.
 If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
-However, if you don't come up with a prototype, or convince me that you put enough effort in building a prototype, you will get zero points from the all hardware project (yes, even if you had the design report).
+However, if you don't come up with a prototype, or convince me that you put enough effort in building one, you will get zero points from the all hardware project (yes, even if you had the design report).

 #### Bonus Parts

-You can get extra points (25 pts for each) in any of the following:
+You can get extra points (up to 25 pts for each) in any of the following:

-- Industrial Design Bonus: Implement your design in a PCB, enclose it in a plastic/metal box and label input/outputs with proper connections for safe operation.
+- Industrial Design Bonus: Implement your design in a PCB(or in a neat pertinaks), enclose it in a plastic/metal box (like one of [those](https://www.altinkaya.com.tr/Proje_Kutulari.html), not in a shoe box) and label input/outputs with proper connections for safe operation.

-- Robust Design Bonus: Your design should withstand a test of 10 min under full-load (i.e. 2.8 kW).
-Normally you are just required to run the motor at rated speed at no-load.
+- Robust Design Bonus: Your drive should supply minimum 2 kW power for at least 5 minutes.
+If you are not aiming for this bonus, your drive should to run the motor from standstill to rated speed at no-load (but beware of high starting currents).

-- Feedback Bonus: Implement a speed  regulator to keep the speed constant even if the the load is varied.

-- Best Grid Interface Bonus: THD on the grid side will be measured at the demo day (under full load), and this bonus is awarded to the project with the lowest THD.
+- Compactness Bonus: A bonus will be awarded to a project with the smallest volume (including all cabling, control circuitry, filters etc).

+- Simplicity Bonus: A bonus will be awarded to the simplest solution.
+You chance to get this bonus is tiny if you use large filters, several semiconductors, micro-controllers.

 - Four-Quadrant Bonus: Normally you are required to make a single quadrant DC motor drive, but implement a four-quadrant drive to get this bonus.

 - Best Video Bonus: Just get creative, and try to get a fun and informative video to describe your project progress.

+- Karma Bonus: This bonus will be awarded to one person who helps most to everyone during the project period.
+This bonus will be awarded by the results of anonymous voting in the demo day.

 ### Teams:
 Teams I am aware so far:

+Please let me know your teams and GitHub repos if it is not listed below:

+-
+-
+-

+### Frequently Asked Questions

+- Can I use the lab before demo day?

+Yes, you will be able to use power electronics lab.
+The machinery lab can be used after EE361 lab sessions are finished.

+- What equipment will be available for us in the lab?

+You will be able to use oscilloscope, power supply, soldering station, function generator and variacs.

+- Can I also work at nights in the lab?

+Unfortunately, due to safety regulations, you have to work under technician supervision.
+Only exception is if an assistant already working in the lab after-hours, you can use the lab, but there is no fixed or guaranteed schedule for that.

+### Hints:

+For all hints please have a look at the [tips document](https://github.com/odtu/ee463/blob/master/Hardware-Project/tips.md).

+# Past Years' Projects

+### 2017 Teams

 - [Kesla Motors: Melisa, Hande, Özgür](https://github.com/ghandeb/KESLA-Motors)
 - [FNAG: Hakan S, Ceren, Yusuf](https://github.com/hakansrc/EE463-Hardware-Project)